-It is estimated that up to 5% of Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.
+It is estimated that up to 1 in 10 Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.

 Diagnosing epilepsy can sometimes take time.
 When someone has a seizure, doctors need to find out as much as possible so they can identify if it is a ‘one-off’ seizure, or epilepsy, or another condition that is easily mistaken for epilepsy.